WSN67/Portfolio/app/knownBugs.md

 - description :

-    when lightmode if you navigate back and forward with the arrows or with `alt` + :arrow_left: the settings button doesn't update its color even if you click it
+    when lightmode if you navigate back and forward with the arrows or with `alt` + :arrow_left: / :arrow_right: the settings button doesn't update its color even if you click it

 - how to reproduce :
   - lightmode ON